martinthomson/escape-report/draft-iab-escape-report.md

-Some informal analysis from the Google Search deployment was presented (later published in {{AMP-PERF}}) that showed significant performance improvements in metrics related to navigation time resulting from the combination of prefetch, prerendering, and the AMP format.
-These results are suggestive of a possibility that Web Packaging could provide some of that improvement on its own, but no data was presented that apportioned the improvement among the three components.
+Some informal analysis from the Google Search deployment was presented (later published in {{AMP-PERF}}) that showed significant performance improvements in metrics related to navigation time resulting from the combination of prefetch and prerendering.
+These results suggest that Web Packaging could provide some of that improvement on its own, but no data was presented that apportioned the improvement between prefetch versus prerendering.

 Though data was presented to demonstrate potential rather than be a definitive result, discussions raised a number of questions that suggest the need for